-In my previous article, I outlined some of the really good and some of the questionable aspects of the new cardiovascular disease risk assessment and treatment guidelines.
-In this article I’ll explain what you deserve to also be aware of to reduce your cardiovascular disease risk that is not covered in the new guidelines.
+In my previous article, “New Perspectives On Treating Heart Disease,” I outlined some of the really good and some of the questionable aspects of the new cardiovascular disease risk assessment and treatment guidelines.
+In this article I’ll explain what you deserve to also be aware of to reduce your cholesterol and cardiovascular disease risk that is not covered in the new guidelines.

-I previously commented that while the new guidelines are highly scientific, they are still far from sufficient to cause any appreciable improvement in patients’ lifestyles.
-I say this because, although they direct physicians to provide lifestyle guidance, most doctors simply are not taught much about nutrition and real-life implementation of nutrient-rich diets.
+I previously commented that while the new cholesterol guidelines are highly scientific, they are still far from sufficient to cause any appreciable improvement in patients’ lifestyles.
+I say this because, although they direct physicians to provide lifestyle guidance to reduce cholesterol, most doctors simply are not taught much about nutrition and real-life implementation of nutrient-rich diets.

 Nearly all physicians are scientific-minded; and while the science is available about the benefits of phytonutrients of all types and their risk-reducing effects, the panel of experts involved in the new guidelines did not consider this data.
 In addition, physicians are not taught how to be personal-life coaches and really don’t want to perform that type of function because of the amount of time this requires with each patient.